 The history of West Oaks Mall begins with Foley’s.
 In search of a new location for their department store, Foley’s commissioned a search of the rapidly growing West side of Houston.
 The location would find a home for the new store at the intersection of Highway 6 and F.M.
 1093.
 At the time the area was not much more than fields, farm houses, and the looming Barker Dam.
 However, real estate development was taking place on a large scale around the area both North and South along Highway 6.
 On July 20th, 1982 the Alabama-Coushatta Medicine Men helped Foley’s open their tenth store in the Houston area.
-The store grand opening was a process similar to other Houston malls such as Northwest an where their Foley’s, also predated the mall.
+The store grand opening was a process similar to other Houston malls such as Northwest and Alemda Malls where Foley’s locations, also predated the mall.

 Approximately two years after Foley’s opened their West Oaks location, the rest of the mall took part in a grand opening celebration.
 The mall was built in three wings.
 One led from Mervyn’s (the West anchor) to the Fiesta Court, a two-story food court.
 The second wing led from Foley’s (the East anchor) to the Park Court which served as a smaller secondary food court.
 The third wing dubbed “The Arcade” ran North to South between Lord and Taylor (the Northern anchor) and an empty anchor pad, which was being used as an entrance.
 The Arcade also connected the Fiesta Court and Park Courts via two short hallways.